Simpson family: Lisa Simpson

-Lisa Marie Simpson (voiced by Yeardley Smith) is the eldest daughter and middle child of the family.
-She is an extremely intelligent 8-year-old girl, one of the most intelligent characters on the show.
+Lisa Marie Simpson (voiced by Yeardley Smith) is the eldest daughter and middle child of the family, at 8 years old.
 Lisa's political convictions are generally socially liberal.
 She is a vegetarian, and a supporter of the Free Tibet movement, and while still supportive of the Christian church in which she was raised, Lisa became a practicing Buddhist following her decision to follow the Noble Eightfold Path.
-She is musically proficient on the saxophone; besides the occasional riff during the opening credit sequence Carole King's Jazzman and Gerry Rafferty's Baker Street have been prominently placed during episodes.
+She is musically proficient on the saxophone; besides the occasional riff during the opening credit sequence Carole King's "Jazzman" and Gerry Rafferty's "Baker Street" have been prominently placed during episodes.
 In the Tracey Ullman Show shorts, Lisa was more of a "female Bart" and was equally mischievous.
-As the series progressed, Lisa began to develop into a more intelligent and more emotional character with "Krusty Gets Busted" being one of the first episodes where her true intelligence is fully shown.
+As the series progressed, Lisa began to develop into a more intelligent and emotional character.
 When she was a baby, Bart started out not liking her, although he became nicer to her after Marge pointed out that Lisa loves him.
 Her first word was "Bart", with Bart happily teaching her more names.
 Many episodes focusing on Lisa have an emotional nature, the first one being "Moaning Lisa".
 The idea for the episode was pitched by James L. Brooks, who had wanted to do an emotional episode where Lisa is sad because the show had done a lot of "jokey episodes".
 In 2001 Lisa received a special "board of directors Ongoing Commitment Award" at the Environmental Media Awards.
 "Lisa the Vegetarian", an episode from the seventh season, won both an Environmental Media Award for "Best Television Episodic Comedy" and a Genesis Award for "Best Television Comedy Series, Ongoing Commitment".
 In Japan, the broadcasters of the series found they were able to turn the apparent viewer dislike of the series around by focusing marketing attention on Lisa.
 Lisa's well-intended but ill-fated struggles to be a voice of reason and a force of good in her family and city struck a chord with the Japanese.